How to support someone in palliative care: A guide for family and friends

 How to provide emotional support in palliative care

-When a loved one is in palliative care, emotions can feel overwhelming — not just for them, but for everyone around them.
-You might worry about saying the wrong thing, struggle with knowing how much space to give, or feel unsure about how to offer support in a meaningful way.
-The truth is, there’s no single "right way" to be there for someone at the end of their life.
-What matters most is your presence, patience, and compassion.
+Emotions can be overwhelming — not just for the patient but for those around them.
+You might worry about saying the wrong thing, struggle with knowing how much space to give, or feel unsure about how to offer meaningful support.
+There is no single "right way" to be there for someone, but presence, patience, and compassion always matter.

 What to say and how to listen

-Talking about end-of-life care can be difficult, and people may have different ways of expressing or processing emotions.
-Some may want to reflect on their lives and share stories, while others may find comfort in discussing everyday things.
-They may feel moments of peace but also may experience sadness, fear, or even frustration.
+Talking about end-of-life care can be difficult, and each person will process emotions differently.
+Some may want to reflect on their lives and share stories, while others may prefer light conversation about everyday things.

-Listening is just as important as speaking.
-Encourage them to share if they want to, but never push.
-If there are times when they seem distant, give them space while reminding them they’re not alone.
+• Listening is just as important as speaking.
+Encourage them to share their thoughts if they wish, but never push.

 Being present and offering companionship

-How to comfort someone with a relative in palliative care
+Supporting someone who has a loved one in palliative care

-If you’re supporting a family member or friend whose relative is in palliative care, they’re likely experiencing emotional challenges of their own.
-Grief and exhaustion can take a toll, even before their loved one passes.
+If you’re supporting a family member or friend whose relative is in palliative care, they are likely experiencing emotional exhaustion and grief, even before their loved one passes.

 An older man in palliative care with a nasal cannula, smiling up at a family member.